 Choosing reputable practitioners can minimise general complications

 To reduce the likelihood of infections and other complications, it is very important to choose reputable licensed practitioners, and follow all aftercare advice carefully.
-There is a summary of information and precautions on the UK’s National Health Service (NHS) article on Body Piercing, 2017 and see Public Health England’s Body and Surface Piercing Aftercare sheet and their Tattooing and Body Piercing Guidance Toolkit, 2013.
+There is a summary of information and precautions on the UK’s National Health Service (NHS) article on Infected Piercings, 2023 and see Public Health England’s Body and Surface Piercing Aftercare sheet and their Tattooing and Body Piercing Guidance Toolkit, 2013.

 Body piercers should take a complete medical and social history to identify conditions that may predispose an individual to complications, and candidates should choose a qualified practitioner to perform their piercing